-We have audited the annexed financial statements of Chenab Limited (the Company), which comprise the statement of financial position as at June 30, 2020, the statement of profit or loss, the statement of comprehensive income, the statement of changes in equity, the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information, and we state that we have obtained all the information and explanations which, to the best of our knowledge and belief, were necessary for the purposes of the audit.
+We have audited the annexed financial statements of Chenab Limited (the Company), which comprise the statement of financial position as at June 30, 2021, the statement of profit or loss, the statement of comprehensive income, the statement of changes in equity, the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information, and we state that we have obtained all the information and explanations which, to the best of our knowledge and belief, were necessary for the purposes of the audit.

-In our opinion, except for the effects of the matters described in Basis for Qualified Opinion section of our report, the statement of financial position, statement of profit or loss, statement of comprehensive income, the statement of changes in equity and the statement of cash flows together with the notes forming part thereof conform with the accounting and reporting standards as applicable in Pakistan and give the information required by the Companies Act, 2017 (XIX of 2017), in the manner so required and respectively give a true and fair view of the state of the Company's affairs as at June 30, 2020 and of the loss, comprehensive loss, the changes in equity and its cash flows for the year then ended.
+In our opinion, except for the effects of the matters described in Basis for Qualified Opinion section of our report, the statement of financial position, statement of profit or loss, statement of comprehensive income, the statement of changes in equity and the statement of cash flows together with the notes forming part thereof conform with the accounting and reporting standards as applicable in Pakistan and give the information required by the Companies Act, 2017 (XIX of 2017), in the manner so required and respectively give a true and fair view of the state of the Company's affairs as at June 30, 2021 and of the profit, comprehensive income, the changes in equity and its cash flows for the year then ended, a) The company had issued cumulative, redeemable preference shares of Rs.800 million containing put option (note 4) and has not complied with the requirement of IFRS-9 with respect to accounting treatment of Compound Financial instruments including in prior years, which constitutes a departure from the said IFRS.
+Preference shares with a put option carries the dilutive effect as per IAS 33 - Earnings per Share.
+The above mentioned accounting treatment restricts the true and fair presentation of the financial statements;